Sanjana-Nalawade/FidgetCleaner/README.md

 Fig. 1.
 Fidget Cleaner

 Fidget Cleaner consist of 2 arms.
 These arms consist of suction mechanism created using vacuum pump.
 On mounting this device on ceiling the Arm 1 and 2 vacuum will be turned ON.
 Vacuum 2 voltage will be reduced and steeper motor 1 starts its rotation.
 Arm 2 will start moving and cleaning the area around 180 degree.
-After rotating 180 degree the rotation is reversed and it rotates negative 135
+After rotating 180 degree the rotation is reversed and it rotates negative 135 degree.

-degree.
 Now Arm 2 vacuum will be turned ON and Vacuum 1 voltage will be reduced and stepper motor 2 will rotate 45 degree and Arm 2 will be parallel to arm 1 at this stage.
 This procedure is repeated till the ultrasonic sensor detects an obstacle.
 On detection of an obstacle, the cleaner will use the same algorithm to move sideways by 180 degrees.
 And the exact opposite procedure begins.
 This will help cleaning the ceiling upside down in 2 dimensional aspects.
 <!-- FLOWCHART -->
 ### FLOWCHART